splunk/eventgen/docs/REFERENCE.md

       Multiple files can reference the same source file and receive different columns from the same random line.
     * For integerid, will use an incrementing integer as the replacement.
+    * For custom_kw, this serves as a way to only add cardinality to a part of your events.
+Specify the keyword(s) you want to add in token replacement and specify how many of them in token reaplcementCount
+    * For compression_test, each event will be labeled by their order.
+E.g. the 1st event will be labeled "every1", the 10th event will be labeled "every1 every10, the 100th event: "every1 every10 every100", ...,      the 10000000000th event: "every1 every10 every100 every1K every10K every100K every1M every10M every100M every1B every10B" Set token replacement as 0 so it'll be counted from 0.
     * Defaults to None.

 token.<n>.replacement = <string> | <strptime> | ["list","of","strptime"] | guid | ipv4 | ipv6 | mac | integer[<start>:<end>] | float[<start>:<end>] | string(<i>) | hex(<i>) | list["list", "of", "values"] | <replacement file name> | <replacement file name>:<column number> | <integer>